pivotal/blog/content/post/visualizing-cloud-foundry-part-1.md

 ### Scope Probe Add-on

 As a next step, in order to visualize BOSH deployments inside the Scope App we had to get the Scope Probe running on all BOSH-deployed hosts.
-To do that we decided to create a second job inside weave-scope-release that starts the Probe as follows.
+To do that we decided to create a second job inside weave-scope-release that starts the Probe as follows:

 ~~~bash
 ./scope --mode=probe \